 Because I didn’t want to take a chance, I bought this sealable waterproof case on Amazon.
 It allowed me to take photos without taking my phone out.
 I also safely kept some money and a copy of passport (legally required to carry at all time in Thailand) inside the pouch.

-7. Medicine for Diarrhea & Eye Drops: I carry anti-diarrhea medicine and eye drops in my travel first aid kit no matter which country I go.
+7. Medicine for Diarrhea & Eye Drops: I carry anti-diarrhea medicine and eye drops in my travel first aid kit no matter which country I go to.
 Even if you wouldn’t care to bring these two items for other trips, I would consider for Songkran.
 Wearing sunglasses didn’t completely protect my eyes from getting in contact with water during Songkran.
 I returned to the hotel every night and cleaned my eyes with eye drops.
 Probably I was a bit paranoid.
 Nevertheless, it’s better to play safe.
 Besides, it’s good to have first aid kit handy anyways.

 8. Water Gun & Bucket: If you want to play, you would need to arm yourself with a water gun and plastic bucket.
 You can easily purchase these at local 7-Eleven or street vendors.
 I found a Hello Kitty water gun (100 BHT) at 7-Eleven and couldn’t resist.
 But it was too slow to reload water and too weak to combat fellow water fighters that I had to ditch it.
 Instead, I bought a plastic bucket on the street for 50 BHT.
 It was easier and quicker to scoop out water, also more adequate as armor.
 If you are more serious, you can purchase Super Soaker or a water gun with a water tank to carry on your back.